krishnakhadka200416/portfolio/README.md

-# Krishna Khadka - Graduate Research Assistant

-Welcome to my GitHub website!
-I am a Graduate Research Assistant pursuing a PhD in Computer Science with a focus on Machine Learning and Big Data at The University of Texas at Arlington.
+Hello!
+I am a Graduate Research Assistant pursuing a PhD in Computer Science with a focus on Machine Learning and Software Testing at The University of Texas at Arlington.

 ## Education